 Regular attendance is strongly recommended and encouraged.
 Information not necessarily provided on the posted slides or found in MCB8E will be presented in class.
-I ask that you please arrive on time and remain the entire 50 minutes.
+Please arrive on time and remain the entire 50 minutes.
 The clock in GIL 130 is the official "time keeper".
 If you must leave early, then please sit in the back of the auditorium so your departure is not a distraction.
-Cell phones should be turned off!
+Cell phones should be placed in airplane or do not disturb mode.
 Out of consideration to your fellow students and me, please don't twitter, text, facebook, surf the web, or engage in distractive conversations in class.
-You may not think so, but these irrelevant activities do indeed distract your peers and me.
-Most importantly, these behaviors distract you!
-Think not?
-Check out this short video by UVa Psychology Professor Dan Willingham who demonstrates that "multitasking is wishful thinking." http://www.youtube.com/watch?v=34OZ-dsNkBw In summary, I hope you will be sufficiently engaged in class to want to come, and if so, please show common courtesy to your peers and me.
+You may not think so, but these irrelevant activities do distract your peers and me.
+I hope you will be sufficiently engaged in class to want to come, and if so, please show common courtesy to your peers and me.